Temporary withdrawal is an approved absence from university. The University rules for temporary withdrawal are contained in Regulation 36.1 (5-9)

 Once you have decided you need to make an application for temporary withdrawal, these are the steps and stages the application will normally go through:-

-This form will contain all the information relating to your application.
+- Complete the on-line application form.
 In it you have an opportunity to explain why you need the temporary withdrawal, make sure you explain fully how your circumstances are affecting your ability to study at this time.

 - Get all the supporting evidence together, eg medical certificates.

-- Submit your application,once you are satisfied you have all the information together, submit your application to the Director of Graduate or Undergraduate Studies in your department for consideration.
+- Your application will be forwarded to the Director of Graduate or Undergraduate Studies in your department for consideration.

-- Approval, if the academic office approves the application for temporary withdrawal, they will notify you and your department confirming last date of attendance, date of expected return and new expected completion date.
+- Once the request is approved, the Academic Office will notify the student and their department by email, confirming the last date of attendance, date of expected return and new expected completion date.

 - You should contact the Student loan Company as temporary withdrawal is likely to affect your student funding, and you may be asked to repay any money you have received for the period you are withdrawn from the University.

-- Student Funding and the SU Advice can also give you full advice about the financial implications of Temporary Withdrawal.
+- Student Funding and the Students’ Union Advice Centre can also give you full advice about the financial implications of Temporary Withdrawal.